 - You must be actively seeking work and periodically may be required to show proof of your work search activities.

-The amount you earn will be deducted from your unemployment payments.
+If you receive any income while you are unemployed, the amount you earn will be deducted from your unemployment payments.
 If you are receiving Social Security payments, a pension, annuity, or retirement pay, your weekly benefit amount may be subject to a deduction as well.